-This blog article is an excerpt from The Mindful Catholic.
+This blog article contains an excerpt from The Mindful Catholic.

 Catholic mindfulness presupposes faith that God the Father is a good Father.
-But if God is good and all-powerful and loves us, why does he let bad things happen to good people?
+But if God is good and all-powerful and loves us, why does he let awful things happen to good people?

-I once sent out a flyer for a mindfulness course that mentioned “trustful surrender to God who loves us,” which prompted a letter from an upset woman.
+I once sent out a flyer for a mindfulness course that mentioned “trustful surrender to God who loves us,” which prompted a letter from a woman who was deeply upset.
 She asked how she could be expected to practice mindfulness based on a God who loves her when he let her child die.

 When we experience that kind of pain, we want it to go away immediately.
-We think of every possible way to make this happen, and the thought that God could make it go away but doesn’t can be too difficult to bear.
+We think of every possible way to get out of that pain, and the thought that God could make it go away but doesn’t can be too difficult to bear.
 Therefore our minds come up with all kinds of arguments against God, against his goodness, his power, his love, his very existence.

 At times like these, it might make more sense to believe that God is angry, doesn’t care about us, doesn’t pay attention to us, or doesn’t even exist.